-London is home to a large lesbian, gay, bisexual and transgender (LGBT) community.
-LGBT people make a major contribution to our economy and culture, helping make London one of the most exciting cities in the world.
+London is home to a large lesbian, gay, bisexual and trans (LGBT+) community.
+LGBT+ people make a major contribution to our economy and culture, helping make London one of the most exciting cities in the world.

 Lesbian, gay, bisexual and transgender

-The Mayor is a vocal supporter of LGBT Londoners’ rights.
-He has always argued for gay rights and has worked against gay exclusion and disadvantage since first elected in 2008.
+The Mayor is a vocal supporter of LGBT+ Londoners’ rights and has worked against homophobic and transphobic exclusion and disadvantage.

 Stopping homophobic hate crime

 Homophobic hate crime is a criminal offence which is felt (by the victim or anyone else) to come from the offender’s anger towards the victim’s sexuality (or what the offender thinks the victim’s sexuality is).

 In April 2017 the Mayor launched a new police unit – the first of its kind in the UK - to help tackle online hate crime and improve support for victims across the capital.
 It forms part of his manifesto commitment to ensure a zero-tolerance approach to hate crime of all forms.